Finding Child Care

 Why Quality IS Important

-A child’s brain grows fastest during the first three to five years of life.
+Your child’s brain grows fastest during the first three to five years of life.
 Interactions with adults, including child care providers, during these crucial, early years greatly impact children’s future and lifelong success.
-Recent research shows that the quality of child care has a lasting impact on children’s well-being and ability to learn.
-Children in poor quality child care lag behind their peers in language and reading skills and display more aggression toward other children and adults.
+Recent research shows that the quality of child care has a lasting impact on children’s well-being and their abilities to learn.
+Children in poor-quality child care lag behind their peers in language and reading skills and display more aggression toward other children and adults.

 Plan to spend enough time visiting potential child care providers to assess the programs.
 Choosing child care matters because a strong early childhood education lasts a lifetime.